CartoDB/documentation/app/content/carto-user-manual/data-explorer/importing-data.md

 ### Supported formats
 Currently, the import of CSV, GeoJSON and Shapefiles (in a zip package) is supported.
 The size limit for a single import process is 512MB.
 Please [get in touch](mailto:support@carto.com) with us if you need a higher limit.

 For CSV files, CARTO will try and autodetect the geometry column or create the geometries from latitude/longitude columns.
 The supported column names are:
-* For *geometry*: `geom,Geom,geometry,the_geom,wkt,wkb`
+* For *geometry*: `geom,Geom,geometry,the_geom,wkt,wkb,wkt_geometry,wkb_geometry`
 * For *latitude*: `latitude,lat,Latitude`
 * For *longitude*: `longitude,lon,Lon,Longitude,lng,Lng`